Guide to 5 Types of Salesforce Architects

 - Deployments

-*Multi-component solutions: In a Salesforce context, we define a multi-component solution as one that solves a business problem using several methods, with handoffs between them.
-Examples could include Sales Cloud → FinancialForce PSA, or an integration with Mulesoft → other integrated systems that give Mulesoft acknowledgment.
+*Multi-component solutions: We’ll see this term appear throughout this guide.
+In a Salesforce context, we define a multi-component solution as one that solves a business problem using several methods, with handoffs between them.
+Examples could include Sales Cloud → Certinia PSA (formerly known as FinancialForce, or an integration with MuleSoft → other integrated systems that give MuleSoft acknowledgement.

-Responsible for data going in and out of Salesforce (both from and to integrated systems).
+Responsible for data going into and out from Salesforce (both from and to integrated systems).
 That means they design how the system will act as the wider, single source of truth.

 They will oversee: